 Content, Content and More Content!“Right now our clients are looking for anything to do with content,” says WunderLand Midwest Talent Engagement Director Tara Hurley.
 “They need good, relevant content, and they need it all the time.
-Not just Facebook and Twitter updates, but a constant stream of creative, original content.”
+Not just Facebook and Twitter updates, but a constant stream of creative, multimedia, original content.”

 As a company grows, pivots and adds offerings, the demands on its website evolve constantly.
 Eventually they’ll need a new site altogether.
 “If a company is rebuilding its site, or moving from one platform to another, they need people with the technical skills to get the data from the old site to the new one.”

 “We’re also seeing a lot of mergers and acquisitions, where you’re combining content from two companies,” she adds.
 “Someone needs to direct what gets included and what gets omitted, and most importantly, making the decision as to why.”

 “We’re looking for someone who can write anything well,” says Hurley.
 Ideally, “they’ve worked with reputable companies and done plenty of web content and emails.
 Clients especially want someone with specific experience, like business-to-business.”

 Even with the growing popularity of podcasts and video, she says most of the demand is for written content.
 “There’s growing demand for visual and web design, and increasingly more for video and other forms but writing is still the biggest.”